💚 Gamma-linolenic acid in Greespi: natural support for women's health.

 — Farzaneh, F., et al. (2013).
 Gamma-linolenic acid for hot flashes: a randomized controlled trial.
 Menopause, 20(11), 1203–1209.

-5. Bioavailability from Microalgal Matrix
+5. Bioavailability from Microalgae Matrix

 “GLA incorporated into the natural matrix of microalgae shows higher bioavailability and oxidative stability compared to isolated GLA oil supplements.”